xieyuheng/cell-complex/docs/a-recursive-combinatorial-description-of-cell-complex.md

 More example cell-complexes can be found at the [main project page](https://github.com/xieyuheng/cicada#hl-homology).
 - Further documentation about programming interface is work in progress.

-## Note about incidence matrix and incidence tensor
+## Note about incidence matrix

 `dic_t` can be viewed as sparse matrix.

 The recursive definition of `cell_t` means that, instead of incidence matrix,
-we need higher order incidence tensor to describe cell-complex.
+we need nested higher order incidence matrix to describe cell-complex.

 For example, for 1-dimensional edges, we can use incidence matrix (like in graph theory),
 while for 2-dimensional faces, to represent the incidence relation,
-we need a matrix valued matrix, i.e. a tensor of order four,
-where the inner matrix encode the orientation of the incidence relation.
+we need a matrix valued matrix, where the inner matrix encode the orientation of the incidence relation.

 - For a directed graph, we can simply use `+1` or `-1` to encode the orientation,
   the incidence relation can be represented by a `+1, -1` valued matrix.